The Christmas party is the worst bit of your job that no one warned you about.

 Although it is often a good indicator to know whether a free bar will be in place at the Christmas party, or if you’re going to be surviving the night on a ration of drinks tokens, it’s no certainty.

 Who knows, maybe your tight-fisted boss is saving the pennies to go ‘large’ at the Christmas Party.
 Either way, they’ll be wanting to impress the workforce, so expect a couple of free drinks at the very least and maybe even a free bar too, if you’re lucky.
 Be ready to take advantage.

 2. Keeping Your Job

-Obviously, turning up to your work Xmas party is not going to be the difference in whether you’ve still got a job in January, but there is some science behind it.
+Obviously, turning up to your xmas party is not going to be the difference in whether you’ve still got a job in January, but there is some science behind it.